CDCgov/phdi-azure/docs/README.md

   - IT teams who have to support epidemiologists and external stakeholders integrating with the PHD
   - PHDs may include state, county, city, and tribal organizations
 - CDC
-  - Employees and contractors working on CDC projects with access to a GCP environment and interest in using PHDI Building Blocks
+  - Employees and contractors working on CDC projects with access to a Azure environment and interest in using PHDI Building Blocks

 ## Access Request, Repo Creation Request